Is Grinding a Tree Stump Better Than Removing It?

 Why Should a Tree Stump Be Removed?

 After a full day of work, the yard may appear worse than it looks better after removing a stump.
-A crew will need to excavate the area to get rid of the stump's roots.
-Most trees have a root system that spreads out as far as 12 feet in every direction.
+A crew must excavate the area to remove the stump’s roots.
+Most trees have a root system spreading as far as 12 feet in every direction.
 After a complete clearance, your yard will be free of any traces of trees.
-It's safe to replant without worrying about the old roots stunting the development of new trees and vegetation.
+It’s safe to replant without worrying about the old roots stunting the development of new trees and vegetation.
 The main drawback of a complete elimination is the expense involved.
 Tree removal is much more costly than grinding because of the extra time and effort required.

-In addition to being more economical, grinding the stump is also more expedient due to the reduced amount of time and effort required.
-But because the root system remains after grinding a stump, replanting will have to wait.
+Grinding the stump is more economical and expedient due to the reduced time and effort required.
+However, because the root system remains after grinding a stump, replanting will have to wait.
 Once the tree and stump are removed, the roots will rot away, although this process can take months.
 Homeowners may need to wait until the following year to replant after having their homes ground down.
-A lot of individuals can't wait for the ground to thaw, so they plant trees in the spring.
+Many individuals can’t wait for the ground to thaw, so they plant trees in the spring.

 Both complete removal and grinding are viable options for getting rid of a tree stump, but each has its own set of benefits and drawbacks.
 The decision as to which choice is best for a certain property is with the property owner.

-A tree stump should be removed for more than just the sake of avoiding creepy insects.
+A tree stump should be removed for more than just avoiding creepy insects.
 Consider relinquishing your hold on the stump because:

 • Stump rotting is unsightly.
 Yard aesthetics and property value are both negatively impacted by this.